onlive/ruby_git_hooks/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Future (Unimplemented)

+To create a single .git/hooks/ruby_git_hooks executable and symlink all supported git hooks to it, type "ruby_git_hooks" from your git root.